 Our assessment will be used to determine IF genetic testing is indicated for you.
 If it is, you can provide either a blood or saliva sample.
 You do not need to fast before a blood draw.
 To provide a saliva sample, you cannot eat, drink, or chew gum for 30 min. prior to sample collection.

-From the lobby, take the elevator (or stairs) to the 2nd floor.
+From the lobby, take the elevator to the 19th floor.

 What is telemedicine?

 Telemedicine is the delivery of health care services and clinical information between providers and patients through live video consults.